nivest-india/nivest-india.github.io/_posts/2025-08-23-DOLATALGO.md

 ---

-END OF ANALYSIS
+## Disclaimer

-Disclaimers: This is an evidence‑based, data‑driven analysis for informational purposes only and not an investment mandate.
-Market prices can be volatile; past performance is not indicative of future returns.
-Investors should cross‑check live market data and do their own risk assessment (tax, allocation, portfolio suitability) before acting.
+**IMPORTANT DISCLAIMER**: This analysis is for informational and educational purposes only and should not be considered as personalized investment advice.
+Stock investments carry inherent risks, including the potential for significant loss of capital.
+Past performance does not guarantee future results.
+Investors should conduct their own research, consider their individual financial circumstances, risk tolerance, and investment objectives before making any investment decisions.
+The author and publisher disclaim any liability for investment decisions made based on this analysis.
+Please consult with a qualified financial advisor for personalized investment advice.